Nominal Recursors as Epi-Recursors: Extended Technical Report: More Related Work

-Some nominal recursors operate by characterizing terms as the non-free datatype determined as initial model of an equational theory \cite{BurrisSankappanavar1981,DBLP:conf/birthday/GoguenL05}, or more generally of a Horn theory \cite{DBLP:journals/jcss/Makowsky87}, employing an infinite number of axioms.
+\textit{Recursion over non-free datatypes.} Some of the discussed nominal recursors operate by characterizing terms as the non-free datatype determined as initial model of an equational theory \cite{BurrisSankappanavar1981} or more generally of a Horn theory \cite{DBLP:journals/jcss/Makowsky87}, employing an infinite number of axioms.
 In such cases, and ignoring the Barendregt enhancement, nominal recursion becomes a particular case of Horn recursion.
-(This is not true for the nominal logic recursor $r_1$, since $\FvDPm$ is not a Horn formula.)
+(This is not true for the nominal-logic recursor $r_1$, since $\FvDPm$ is not a Horn formula.)
 Our concept of epi-recursor applies to general Horn recursion as well---provided one identifies a constructor-like subsignature of the given signature, i.e., such that the initial model of the Horn theory has its carrier generated by its operations.
 In algebraic specifications, this property is called \emph{sufficient completeness} \cite{DBLP:journals/acta/GuttagH78}. \looseness=-1

-The non-free datatypes of sets and bags are degenerate examples of the above, where the constructor subsignature is the entire signature.
-Tannen and Subrahmanyam \cite{DBLP:conf/icalp/TannenS91} and Buneman et al.~\cite{DBLP:journals/tcs/BunemanNTW95} study (essentially) Horn recursors for these datatypes as a basis of new designs for database languages.
+The non-free datatypes of sets and bags are degenerate cases of the above, where the constructors form the entire signature. \citet{DBLP:conf/icalp/TannenS91} and \citet{DBLP:journals/tcs/BunemanNTW95} study Horn recursors for these datatypes when designing database languages.
 They prove connections between their axiomatizations that could be captured using our $\geq$ relation between epi-recursors. \looseness=-1